Positions (song): North America

 "Positions" fell one spot to number two in its second week, with over 25.6 million on-demand streams, allowing it to spend a second week atop the Streaming Songs chart.
 The track was also the Hot 100's top Airplay gainer of the week, with over 27.5 million audience impressions (up 40% from the previous week).
 With "34+35" debuting at number eight that same week, Grande was the chart's only artist with multiple songs within the top ten.
-"Positions" spent a total of 17 weeks within the top 10 of the Billboard Hot 100, tying with "Thank U, Next" as Grande's longest-running top 10 single in the United States.
+"Positions" spent a total of 17 weeks within the top 10 of the Billboard Hot 100, tying with "Thank U, Next" as Grande's longest-running top 10 single in the United States as a solo artist.

 "Positions" peaked at number one on the Mainstream Top 40 airplay chart in December 2020, becoming Grande's seventh number one single and seventeenth top ten single.
 It remained at number one for seven consecutive weeks, becoming Grande's longest running number one single on the pop airplay chart, surpassing "7 Rings" which topped the chart for six weeks in 2019.
 It posted the longest reign for a solo song by a woman in nearly eight years, since Taylor Swift's "I Knew You Were Trouble" which also topped the chart for seven weeks in 2013.
 After spending seven consecutive weeks at number one, "Positions" was dethroned by Grande's own "34+35", making Grande the first artist to replace herself at number one as the only act credited on both tracks.
-On April 6, 2021, "Positions" was certified Double Platinum by the Recording Industry Association of America (RIAA) for moving 2 million units in the United States.
+On October 31, 2025, "Positions" was certified 5x Platinum by the Recording Industry Association of America (RIAA) for moving 5 million units in the United States.

 In Canada, "Positions" entered the Canadian Hot 100 chart at the top position on the issue dated November 7, 2020, becoming Grande's fifth number one single in the country.
 Additionally, the track debuted at number two on the Canadian Digital Songs Sales chart.
-Its certified Triple Platinum by the Canadian Recording Industry Association for moving over 240,000 units in Canada.
+Its certified Quintuple Platinum by the Canadian Recording Industry Association for moving over 400,000 units in Canada.